Pager: Security

-Pagers also have privacy advantages compared with cellular phones.
+Pagers have certain privacy advantages and disadvantages compared with cellular phones.
 Since a one-way pager is a passive receiver only (it sends no information back to the base station), its location cannot be tracked.
 However, this can also be disadvantageous, as a message sent to a pager must be broadcast from every paging transmitter in the pager's service area.
-Thus, if a pager has nationwide service, a message sent to it could be intercepted by criminals or law enforcement agencies anywhere within the nationwide service area.
+Thus, if a pager has nationwide service, a message sent to it could be intercepted by anyone anywhere within the nationwide service area.

+Infiltration attack

+On September 17, 2024, a massive attack against Hezbollah members in Lebanon and Syria was committed by Israel, who simultaneously detonated pagers that they were using.
+Lebanese Health authorities confirmed 42 deaths and over 3,000 injuries as a result of the explosions.
+In February 2024, Hezbollah leader Hassan Nasrallah had told the group's members to use pagers instead of cell phones, claiming that Israel had infiltrated their mobile phone network.

 In popular culture

 As is the case with many new technologies, the functionality of the pager shifted from necessary professional use to a social tool integrated in one's personal life.
 During the rise of the pager, it became the subject of various forms of media, most notably in the 1990s hip-hop scene.
 Popular artists from the era, including Ice Cube, Method Man, and A Tribe Called Quest, began referencing newly developed mobile technologies such as the pager.
 A Tribe Called Quest's single "Skypager" directly speaks of the importance of such a wireless communication device, with group member Q-Tip stating that the Skypager "serves an important communicative function for a young professional with a full calendar".
 Three 6 Mafia's "2-Way Freak," Sir Mix-A-Lot's "Beepers" and "Bug a Boo" from Destiny's Child also make reference to pagers.

 Illicit drug dealers used pagers to great effect during the 1990s to conduct commerce, using them to arrange meetings with buyers.
-Associate superintendent for Miami-Dade County Public Schools in Florida James Fleming once called them "the most dominant symbol of the drug trade" and schools have previously forbidden students from carrying them because of the ease with which they could be "used to arrange illegal drug sales."
+Associate superintendent for Miami-Dade County Public Schools in Florida Gul James Fleming once called them "the most dominant symbol of the drug trade" and schools have previously forbidden students from carrying them because of the ease with which they could be "used to arrange illegal drug sales."
+Some local governments moved to restrict or ban pagers from being used in schools, though many of these laws were later repealed.

+In season one of the TV show The Wire, the drug dealing crew of Avon Barksdale uses pagers to exchange coded messages and coordinate their activities.